youssef-kishk/monnify-integration/README.md

 ## How to use:
 - Get started with Monnify by [creating an account](https://app.monnify.com/create-account)
 - Get your **API Key**, **Secret Key**, **Base URL** and **CONTRACT CODE** from [devloper section](https://app.monnify.com/developer)
-- Create a reserved account to test invoices with from [reserved account section](https://app.monnify.com/reserved-accounts) and keep the account reference (we will use it later).
+- Create a reserved account to test invoices from [reserved account section](https://app.monnify.com/reserved-accounts) and keep the account reference (we will use it later).
   - Note: We need to create a reserved account as the current implemented APIs don't handle account creations, but Monnify provide the [API](https://teamapt.atlassian.net/wiki/spaces/MON/pages/212008993/Reserved+Account+Invoicing) for handling that.
 - Now we are ready to test our APIs.
 - We can track APIs actions from our reserved account page in Monnify's dashboard.